Jon Morgan

 A woman in business attire holding a piece of puzzle

-Choosing a name for your LLC is probably the first thing you should do.
+Choosing a name for your LLC is among the first things you should do.
 Name requirements for business entities in Illinois are governed by state statutes.

 These requirements include that the name you choose cannot be exactly like another active business entity in your county or anywhere else in the country.